stefantheprogrammer/shivaboys-chatbot/README.md

-# SBHC AI Chatbot
+# SBHC Groq Chatbot Backend

-A secure AI chatbot with voice input/output, hosted via Render.
+This is a simple Express backend for Shiva Boys' Hindu College chatbot powered by Groq API.